In this section, you can find a general presentation of Cantera as well as some tutorials :

 - the Partial Equilibrium Assumption (PEA) [ipynb]

-- how to deal with the Quasi Steady-State Approximation (QSSA) [ipynb]
+- how to deal with ARC mechanisms

 - the handling of soot particles [pdf – zip] [private]